 - not be simultaneously enrolled in any other waiver program or receiving services in an institution including a hospital, rehabilitation facility, mental health facility, nursing facility, residential care facility or Intermediate Care Facility for persons with Mental Retardation (ICF-MR);

-- not be receiving DDS state-funded services such as the Family Support Assistance Payment, Respite Voucher Program, sheltered workshop services, community integrated employment services or assisted living without waiver supports;
+- not be receiving Developmental Disabilities Services state-funded services such as the Family Support Assistance Payment, Respite Voucher Program, sheltered workshop services, community integrated employment services or assisted living without waiver supports;

 - have a disability as determined by the Social Security Administration (SSA) or the Oklahoma Health Care Authority’s (OHCA) Level of Care Evaluation Unit and must also have a diagnosis of an intellectual disability;